 Thomas Hoblyn is a landscape and garden designer specialising in classical design for contemporary lifestyles.
-Tom specialises in large rural estates, country houses and townhouses with modern day requirements.
+Tom designs for large rural estates, country houses and townhouses with modern day requirements.
 Historical restoration and a keen interest in the natural environment play equally important roles in his landscape design.
 Since training at the Royal Botanic Gardens, Kew, Tom has gone on to win three gold medals at Chelsea Flower Show and Hampton Court.

 “A society grows great when old men plant trees whose shade they know they shall never sit in.”